yjoshuaz/openFEC/README.md

 * [auto] Release is deployed to stage
 * Review of staging
-* Developer merges release branch into master and pushes to origin
+* Developer merges release branch into master and develop and pushes to origin

         $ git flow release finish my-release
+        $ git push origin develop
+        $ git push origin master --tags

+* [auto] Develop is deployed to dev
 * [auto] Master is deployed to prod

 #### Data for development and staging environments